levelshatter/awsum/README.md

 # awsum

-a cross-platform CLI tool for rapid debugging & development with AWS infrastructure
+awsm is an easy to use, cross-platform CLI tool that was made for rapid fiddling of AWS infrastructure

 ## Installation
 *Required:* [Go 1.25](https://go.dev/dl)